About W&M ScholarWorks

 - Published or otherwise publicly presented research, including:

 Authors must own the copyright for or have permission to post work submitted to W&M ScholarWorks.
 Upon submission, authors grant William &Mary a non-exclusive, perpetual right to preserve and provide access to the work digitally.
-Because we do not require copyright transfer to post content to W&M ScholarWorks, authors who have retained their copyright are free to reuse the content elsewhere.
-Read more about copyright and open access at W&M via our Copyright and Scholarly Communications pages What Formats are Supported?
+Because we do not require copyright transfer to post content to W&M ScholarWorks, authors who have retained their copyright are free to reuse their posted content elsewhere.
+Read more about copyright and open access at W&M via our Copyright and Scholarly Communications pages Journal publishers vary in their permissions for posting reprints.
+If it would not violate those terms to post the reprint on the repository site, you're welcome to do so.
+Permissions will be indicated on your author agreement, or generally speaking may be found by searching the Sherpa/RoMEO database.
+What Formats are Supported?

-We encourage the use of the following recommended formats to increase the likelihood of future accessibility:
+The following formats are recommended to increase the likelihood of future accessibility:

 Images: JPEG, PNG, GIF, TIFF